When to meet with a Financial Advisor

 Jason Stolz CLTC, CRPC

 Life changes fast—your financial plan should change with it.
-Whether you’re switching jobs, receiving an inheritance, approaching retirement, or navigating divorce, each milestone has tax, cash-flow, insurance, and estate implications.
-Knowing when to meet with a financial advisor helps you capture opportunities, avoid mistakes, and stay on track.
+Whether you’re switching jobs, receiving an inheritance, approaching retirement, or navigating divorce, each milestone creates tax, cash-flow, insurance, and estate implications.
+Knowing when to meet with a financial advisor helps you capture opportunities, avoid expensive mistakes, and stay on track when life doesn’t go exactly as planned.

-At Diversified Insurance Brokers, we help clients align investments, annuities, insurance, and retirement income—then revisit the plan whenever life changes.
-If you’re within five years of retirement, start with our Pre-Retirement Checklist.
+At Diversified Insurance Brokers, we help clients align retirement income planning, annuities, insurance, and long-term protection—then revisit the plan whenever life changes.
+If you’re within five years of retirement, start with our Pre-Retirement Checklist to make sure the essentials are handled before you lock in a retirement date.

 20 Life Events That Should Trigger a Meeting